voncloft/Voncloft-Search/README.md

 Load your httpd.conf apache file - and encorporate the new directory/website.

-Load php momdules in httpd.conf as well
+Load php modules in httpd.conf as well

 Start Apache, php, and mysql